What is the Cohort Management Program?

 Q. How do we measure and show results?

 A. During the Planning Phase Data Reporting Milestone, networks will define the performance indicators they will track as well as the DSRIP performance metrics that will be tracked by CCN.
 CCN will extend access to the Compass Hub dashboards to the networks for that information; however, there is significant claims lag.
 Thus, the networks are required to track current indicators to help guide their activities to improve outcomes.

 Q. Is the $50,000 in Planning Funds regardless of size or geographic dispersion?

-Q. Is there anything in this program that forces the Value-Based Payment Lead Contractor (VLC) to share a certain portion of the funds they receive with partner organizations that are/ will be in their Network?
+Q. Is there anything in this program that forces the VLC to share a certain portion of the funds they receive with the Partner Organizations that are/will be in their network?